 NOTE: This information is useful, for example, when a tool produces invalid output, and the author of the tool wishes to file a bug report with the author of the logging component.
 In this case, it is helpful to the author of the logging component to know the precise version number of the logging component that produced the invalid output.

-properties property

-A tool object MAY contain a property named properties whose value is a property bag (§3.7).
-This allows tools to include information about the themselves that is not explicitly specified in the SARIF format.

 invocation object

 General